What is tennis elbow?

 What causes tennis elbow?

-Tennis elbow is usually caused by repetitive activities that strain the tendons in the elbow area, such as hitting backhand in tennis or playing other racquet sports.
+Tennis elbow is usually caused by repetitive activities that require you to extend your wrist, such as hitting backhand in tennis or playing other racquet sports.
 The risk increases as your child ages and plays harder or more competitive games.

 What are the symptoms of tennis elbow?